 - Choose the right category.
 Your business may fit into a couple of different categories, but you want to choose the category for which you get the most potential customers.
 If you’re stuck between two categories, look at your competition and choose the business category with less competition.
 This can help with your relevance rankings.

-- Set up a Google My Business account for each business location.
+- Set up a Google Business Profile account for each business location.
 This can help with your proximity rankings.
-If you have multiple physical locations, making a Google My Business account for each one makes it more likely that you’ll be highly ranked for local searches for each area.
+If you have multiple physical locations, making a Google Business Profile account for each one makes it more likely that you’ll be highly ranked for local searches for each area.

 - Add plenty of photos.
 If you don’t have high-quality photos of your business, consider paying a photographer to take some for you.
 Customers are more likely to click on businesses with high-quality photos.
 Businesses with lots of clicks are more likely to rank highly in Google Maps thanks to prominence.